 This topic guide is a companion to ‘Germany should pay reparations for its colonial past’

-But US reparations are just one aspect of an increasing demand for compensation from Western nations to individuals and countries who were affected by the slave trade.
+This follows a trend across the West of increasing demand for compensation from Western nations to individuals and countries who were affected by the slave trade.
 According to some calculations, reparations for the transatlantic slave trade [Ref: UNESCO] could add up to $14 trillion [Ref: Newsweek] and those calling for reparations argue that slavery facilitated the rise of Britain as a global player.
 The implication of this is that slavery has filtered down through generations and had a discernible material impact on the present, benefitting the descendants of those who owned and traded slaves, and holding back the descendants of slaves [Ref: New Statesman].

 Critics of reparations are concerned about the idea of apologising and paying reparations for something no modern Briton was a part of, and question whether reparations are the best way to resolve an historical injustice [Ref: spiked].
 Though few would argue about the inhumanity that slavery embodied, the issue at hand is whether there is a moral and financial debt still to be paid by modern Western states, such as the UK.
 Would financial reparations absolve the UK once and for all from its debt to generations of people affected by the transatlantic slave trade?
 Or should we stop trying to find solutions to today’s problems by resolving history’s wrongs?